Standards Commission for Scotland: Commission membership

 The Commission comprises a Convener and four Commission Members who are appointed by the Scottish Parliament.
-Kevin Dunion is the current Convener, taking up the position on 1 February 2017.
+Suzanne Vestri is the current Convener, taking up the position on 7 May 2024.

 The Commissioner for Ethical Standards in Public Life in Scotland

 In addition to the Commission, the Ethical Standards in Public Life etc. (Scotland) Act 2000 established the office of the Commissioner for Ethical Standards in Public Life in Scotland (formerly known as the Chief Investigating Officer).
 The Commissioner is not a part of the Commission but has a duty to investigate complaints of misconduct referred to him.
 He is not entirely independent though; he must comply with any directions given by the Commission, which may not however direct him as to how to carry any particular investigation out.